Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/06/rethink-has-grown-into-a-project-for-the-entire-university.md

 Orienting the services, processes, tasks, skills and responsibilities (TSRs) to the needs of the professorships and departments; pushing ahead with digitalisation.

 Further development of the ETH culture in order to fulfil its mission to “show the way forward in a complex world”.

+## Town hall meeting to discuss completion of the analysis phase

 Next Tuesday, 29 June 2021 , there will be a town hall meeting via Zoom to discuss the completion of the rETHink analysis phase.
 Between 12 noon and 1 p.m . the entire Executive Board, together with operational leads of the workstreams, will be on hand to present the main findings, as well as the areas of action highlighted and prioritised as a result.
 As always, they will be available to answer any questions, and simultaneous English interpretation will also be provided.